cyberscribe/submitpress/readme.txt

 == Description ==

-Manage User-Contributed Online Magazines with Wordpress
+Manage User-Contributed Online Magazines with Wordpress.
+This plugin allows you to accept submissions and then accept them as contributions to a magazine issue, flag them for later review, or reject them.

 == Installation ==